Official NAQT Rules

 - The moderator’s question packet will list promptable responses.
 It may also list responses that should not be prompted.

 - Unless otherwise noted by the question, the moderator will not state what type of information is sought by the prompt (e.g., it would be inappropriate for the moderator to say “I need a first name.”)
-On a multiple-answer bonus, however, the moderator should indicate which part of the response is ambiguous (e.g., “I need more on Roosevelt.”).
+On a question that seeks multiple answers, however, the moderator should indicate which part of the response is ambiguous (e.g., “I need more on Roosevelt.”).

 - A moderator may prompt more than once so long as each further response by the player demonstrates additional knowledge that is correct, but still imprecise.

-- A team that has been prompted on a bonus has an additional 2 seconds to provide a revised response.
-This revised response follows the usual rules for answering a bonus (the captain is expected to answer, an answer from another player directed at the moderator will be taken, a different player may be designated, etc.) except that the moderator will not prompt at the end of the 2-second period; instead, time will be called and the original response counted as incorrect.
+- A team that has been prompted on a bonus has an additional 3 seconds to provide a revised response.
+This revised response follows the usual rules for answering a bonus (the moderator will evaluate the first answer they deem clearly directed at them, etc.) except that the moderator will not ask for an answer at the end of the 3-second period; instead, time will be called and the original response counted as incorrect.

-- The moderator will accept only the first answer given by a player, except for multiple-answer questions and situations enumerated below.
+- The moderator will evaluate only the first answer given by a player, except for multiple-answer questions and situations enumerated below.

 - Anything a player says following the first response will be ignored unless it is acting to make the first answer more specific.
 For example, if a player says Nixon, Watergate, the moderator will consider only Nixon.
 If a player says Nixon, Fred, then the moderator will consider Fred Nixon.
 Similarly, matter, cold dark, is treated the same as cold dark matter.